 Today our aim is to clear up any confusion by explaining the specific roles and responsibilities of electricians and electrical contractors.
 We will be diving into their educational pathways, scope of work, employment opportunities, and how they collaborate on projects.
 By the end of this article, you will have a clear understanding of what each professional does and when to hire one over the other.

 Distinguishing between these two roles is important because it affects the quality, efficiency, and safety of the electrical work being done.
 Electricians are the hands-on experts who perform the actual installation, maintenance, and repair work.
-Electrical contractors, on the other hand, often manage larger projects, oversee multiple electricians, and ensure that everything complies with building codes and regulations.
+Electrical contractors, on the other hand, often manage larger projects, oversee multiple electricians, and ensure compliance with building codes and regulations.

 Knowing the difference can help you make informed decisions, whether you’re planning a small home repair or a large commercial project.
 It ensures that you hire the right person for the job, potentially saving you time, money, and headaches down the line.